-The Depositary has been appointed for the safe-keeping of the assets of the Investment Company in the form of custody of financial instruments, the record keeping and verification of ownership of other assets of the Investment Company as well as for the effective and proper monitoring of the Investment Company's cash flows in accordance with the provisions of the Law of 17 December 2010 and the Depositary Agreement.
+The relationship between the Company, the Management Company and the Depositary is subject to the terms of the Depositary and Paying Agent Agreement.
+Pursuant to the Depositary and Paying Agent Agreement, the Depositary has been appointed for the safekeeping of financial instruments that can be held in custody, for the record keeping and verification of ownership of other assets of the Company as well as to ensure the effective and proper monitoring of the Company's cash flows in accordance with the provisions of the Law of 17 December 2010 and the Depositary and Paying Agent Agreement.
+Assets held in custody by the Depositary shall not be reused by the Depositary, or any third party to which the custody function has been delegated, for their own account, unless such reuse is expressly allowed by the Law of 17 December 2010.

-In addition, the Depositary shall also ensure that (i) the sale, issue, repurchase, redemption and cancellation of shares are carried out in accordance with Luxembourg law and the Articles of Incorporation; (ii) the value of the shares is calculated in accordance with Luxembourg law and the Articles of Incorporation; (iii) the instructions of the Management Company or the Investment Company are carried out, unless they conflict with applicable Luxembourg law and/or the Articles of Incorporation; (iv) in transactions involving the Investment Company's assets any consideration is remitted to the Investment Company within the usual time limits; and (v) the Investment Company's incomes are applied in accordance with Luxembourg law and the Articles of Incorporation.
+In addition, the Depositary shall also ensure that:

+- (i) the sale, issue, repurchase, redemption and cancellation of Shares are carried out in accordance with Luxembourg law and the Articles of Incorporation, - (ii) the value of the Shares is calculated in accordance with Luxembourg law and the Articles of Incorporation, - (iii) the instructions of the Management Company or the Company are carried out, unless they conflict with applicable Luxembourg law and/or the Articles of Incorporation, - (iv) in transactions involving the Company's assets any consideration is remitted to the Company within the usual time limits, and - (v) the Company's income is applied in accordance with Luxembourg law or the Articles of Incorporation.